Xanthella/Script-Policy/README.md

 Our userscripts are designed to enhance or modify website functionality locally within your browser.
 All processing happens on your device.

-## 4. Monetization
+## 4. Monetization and Operational Activities

-Some of our userscripts may generate revenue through methods such as affiliate links, embedded features, or integrations.
+Some of our userscripts may generate revenue or support operational activities through methods such as:

-- This monetization does **not involve collecting or selling user data**
-- Any earnings are generated through interactions with supported services or platforms
+Affiliate commissions
+- Sponsored integrations or partnerships
+- Cryptocurrency-related features, services, or integrations
+- Other technologies that help support the development and maintenance of our userscripts
+- These activities do not involve collecting, selling, or sharing your personal data.

+By installing and using our userscripts, you acknowledge and agree that the script may perform monetization-related activities as described above.
+If you do not agree with these terms, please do not install, use, or continue using the userscript, and disable or remove it from your browser.

 ## 5. Third-Party Services